nikitavoloboev/data/focusing/habits.md

 `Sleep 8 hours` is autofilled through my health data.
 I get notification at `22:20` to remind me it's time for sleep & checking in habits I completed today.

-`Nutritious | Wholefood | Water` is marked as done when I drank only water/tea/coffee (no added sugar) & ate only [nutritious whole foods (nuts/veggies/fruits)](../health/nutrition/foods.md) with focus on completing my micro & macro nutrient goals.
+`Nutritious Plants | Water` is marked as done when I drank only water/tea/coffee (no added sugar) & ate only [nutritious whole foods (nuts/veggies/fruits)](../health/nutrition/foods.md) with focus on completing my micro & macro nutrient goals.
 It includes consuming my [daily supplements](../health/nutrition/supplements.md).

 `Activity rings` is autofilled through my health data and is marked as done when all the ring goals are complete.
 My current calorie goal is 750 calories with fixed 30 min workout & 12H standing goals.